CNC

 Pendant

 I admit I bought this toy because I remember the dials in HS machines and I wanted one.
-It's a pretty simplistic Chinese device but it was relatively cheap on AliExpress.
+It is a pretty simplistic Chinese device but it was relatively cheap on AliExpress.

 I bought the model with the long springy cable and a 'wires only' interface and hooked it up to a DB15 plug so it was easy to attach.
 You can see the pinouts in the files but I ended up wiring the plug